step-security-bot/draft-release/README.md

   draft-release:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v3
       - uses: lucacome/draft-release@v0.1.0
         with:
           minor-label: 'enhancement'
           major-label: 'change'
+          notes-footer: |
-          notes-footer: 'This is a footer.'
+            This is a footer.
+            It can be multiline.
 ```

 ### Get Version Number of Next Release